The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Credit cards are a valuable financial tool in helping you spread out large purchases over time, cover the cost of an emergency and earn the trust of lenders in the future when borrowing money for your first home or vehicle.
+Credit cards can be valuable financial tools for spreading out large purchases over time, covering the cost of an emergency and earning the trust of lenders in the future when you need to borrow money for your first home or vehicle.

-- Average length of time it takes to get approved for a credit card: 30 days or less
+- Getting approved for a credit card takes an average of 30 days or less (Bankrate)

-- Percentage of college students who make the minimum payment each month: 44.7%
+- 44.7 percent of college students make the minimum payment each month on their credit card debt (College Finance)

 Why do I need a credit card?